CSCfi/kielipankki-nlf-harvester/docs/README.md

 ## Dataset Description

-The most recent version of the data set is located on Puhti supercomputer (see https://docs.csc.fi/computing/ for more details) as a single zip.
-This zip is found in `/scratch/project_2006633/nlf-harvester/zip/col-861.zip`.
+The most recent version of the data set is located on Puhti supercomputer (see https://docs.csc.fi/computing/ for more details) as a collection zips.
+They are found in `/scratch/project_2006633/nlf-harvester/targets`.
+Each zip contains bindings with a shared binding ID prefix, e.g. file col-861_13.zip contains bindings 130010 and 1329879 while col-861_3.zip contains 30038 and 399915.

-Inside the zip each binding is in its own directory, named with the binding ID number and found at the end of a directory hierarchy in which each successive directory name contains one more digit from the binding ID.
-Thus e.g. the files for binding with ID `123012` are found in `1/12/123/1230/12301/123012/123012`.
+Inside the zips, each binding is in its own directory, named with the binding ID number and found at the end of a directory hierarchy in which each successive directory name contains one more digit from the binding ID.
+Thus e.g. the files for binding with ID `123012` are found in directory `1/12/123/1230/12301/123012/123012`.
 Note that the full binding ID is present twice in the path: this prevents the same path containing both files for an individual binding and further directory hierarchy for other bindings with the same binding ID prefix.

 For each binding, we have three kinds of files:
 - the [METS](https://www.loc.gov/standards/mets/) file containing metadata